marnen/coding-guidelines/ruby.markdown

 Ruby has two primary quoting syntaxes for strings -- single and double quotes.
 Single-quoted strings do not interpolate variables or interpret backslash escape sequences other than `\'` and `\\`.
 Therefore, they are safer and probably (marginally) less processor-intensive.

-Use double-quoted strings for the following cases:
+Use double quotes if the string contains any of the following:
-* Strings containing interpolated variables
+* Interpolated variables
-* Strings containing backslash sequences that single-quoted strings don't process
+* Backslash sequences that single-quoted strings don't process
-* Strings already containing single quotes
+* Literal single quotes

-Prefer single-quoted strings elsewhere.
+Prefer single quotes elsewhere.

 Note that if a string contains lots of single and double quotes and newlines, it is often clearer to use the generic quoting constructs (`%q` and `%Q`) or a heredoc.